Richardinho/backbone-with-dependency-injection/README.md

     }
     Foo.inject = ['dep1', 'dep2'];
 ```
 Tell the injector about these objects using the `register()` function.
 The first argument is the 'token' by which we refer to this dependency.
-The second argument is the 'service provider' which is an object that teaches the injector how to create an object.
+The second argument is the 'service provider' which is an object that teaches the injector how to create a service.
 In this case, the service provider is the constructor function.
-The third argument is a constant which gives additional information to the injector as to how to create a dependency.
-Injector.INSTANCE tells the injector to create a new instance of the object every time a client object asks for it.
+The third argument is a constant which gives additional information to the injector as to how to create a service.
+Injector.INSTANCE tells the injector to create a new instance of the service every time a client object asks for it.
 Other constants are described below in the API section.

 ```
     injector.register('dep1', Dep1, Diogenes.INSTANCE );
     injector.register('dep2', Dep2, Diogenes.INSTANCE );